 - It might get a little difficult for you to breastfeed your baby once your period starts, mostly because of the physical pain the phase brings with it.

-- Try to divert your attention from the pain you experience while feeding.
+- Try to apply coconut or olive oil to release soreness.
 Regular breastfeeding helps maintain a good supply of milk and also reduces the chances of problems like engorgement, mastitis, blebs and plugged milk ducts.

 First Period After Breastfeeding: